 There have been variations of our firm name as partners have come and gone over the intervening years, and our firm is now simply called Cox Taylor.

-Today, Cox Taylor is a firm of sixteen lawyers and nineteen paralegals, legal assistants, and staff members.
-Our practice is evenly divided between transactional and litigation matters, and we advise and represent both private and public sector clients, ranging from individuals to Provincial ministries.
+Today, our practice is evenly divided between transactional and litigation matters, and we advise and represent both private and public sector clients, ranging from individuals to Provincial ministries.

 With thanks to Murray Holmes for the historical research and for his years with our firm.